Alibaba's Jack Ma rises to top of China rich list as tech tycoons gain

-BEIJING Jack Ma, executive chairman of Alibaba Group Holding Ltd, has become China's richest man with a fortune estimated at $25 billion (15.29 billion pounds), underscoring the ascension of tech tycoons over real estate peers in the world's second biggest economy.
+BEIJING Jack Ma, executive chairman of Alibaba Group Holding Ltd (BABA.N), has become China's richest man with a fortune estimated at $25 billion, underscoring the ascension of tech tycoons over real estate peers in the world's second biggest economy.

 Ma knocked Wang Jianlin, head of the Wanda property group, into second place with $24.2 billion, according to this year's list of China's super-rich published by Hurun Reports Inc.